ApryseSDK/pdftron-react-native/API.md

 ```

 #### photoPickerEnabled
-bool, optional, defaults to true
+bool, optional, defaults to true.
+Android only.

 Defines whether to show the option to pick images in the signature dialog.